-Robert and I had decided not to exchange gifts this year, then our London jeweller came calling about a pair of vintage Art Deco diamond and sapphire earrings they’d just acquired (in their original box no less), and we knew I had to have them!
+My London jeweller came calling about a pair of vintage Art Deco diamond and sapphire earrings they’d just acquired (in their original box no less), and I knew I had to have them!

 These Art Deco diamond and sapphire earrings were actually made in the late 1940s for a private London client by The Jewellers & Silversmiths Co. on Regent Street.
 While they’re not technically Art Deco (the period ended in 1935), their heritage is apparent.
 I find their origin particularly interesting given the state of things in England immediately following WWII.